Guyana examining possibility of 'vaccine passport'

 |

-GEORGETOWN, Guyana (CMC) – Guyana yesterday hinted at the possibility of introducing a “vaccine passport” as Caribbean Community (Caricom) countries continue to record deaths and new cases linked to the novel coronavirus pandemic.
+GEORGETOWN, Guyana (CMC)— Guyana Wednesday hinted at the possibility of introducing a “vaccine passport” as Caribbean Community (Caricom) countries continue to record deaths and new cases linked to the coronavirus (COVID-19) pandemic.

-He said: “While the Government is taking every step to have everyone vaccinated, it is the responsibility of every citizen, though not mandatory, to understand the importance of vaccination.
-These vaccines come with a shelf life, cost for storage and transportation, which are enormous and will not forever be available.”
+“While the government is taking every step to have everyone vaccinated, it is the responsibility of every citizen, though not mandatory, to understand the importance of vaccination.
+These vaccines come with a shelf life, cost for storage and transportation, which are enormous and will not forever be available,” he added.

-So far this month Guyana has registered 58 deaths from the pandemic, the most in any month since the virus was first recorded here last March.
-More than 125,000 people have already been vaccinated under the Government's ongoing vaccination programme.
+So far this month, Guyana has registered 58 deaths from the pandemic, the most in any month since the virus was first recorded here last March.
+More than 125,000 persons have already been vaccinated under the government's ongoing vaccination programme.

 In St Lucia, the Ministry of Health and Wellness reported six new cases of the virus over the past 24 hours.
 There has also been one death, bringing the total to 74.